 More Articles

-Can you cook wild game medium rare?
+Can wild game be cooked rare?